jhare/joehare-blog/source/_posts/integration-generators.md

   * Github pages creation
   * ... and more?

-There are a few that overlap with these, but not in a generic enough way.
+There are a few generators that overlap with mine, but they do not work in a generic enough way.
 Some are unmaintained, others try to do collections of these tasks in one generator when really they should be broken up.